Pharmaceutical and Medical Device Defect Failure to Warn Attorneys NJ

 However, under certain circumstances, drug companies do not disclose all side effects to the FDA or to consumers, or the warnings come after consumers have already ingested the drugs and suffered harm.
 In other cases, errors during the manufacturing process lead to a drug that is somehow defective.
 This may involve an error in product labeling, a contaminated drug, or a drug that is not chemically-equivalent to its intended formulation.
 In still other situations, drugs are improperly marketed, with instructions or intended uses that are not approved or regulated by the FDA.

-Dangerous or Defective Medical Device Injuries
+Lack of Warning about Dangerous or Defective Medical Device

 According to the FDA, a “medical device” can refer to a vast array of items, ranging from implants to thermometers, from pacemakers to lab equipment and diagnostic products.
 Essentially, a medical device is an instrument, apparatus, implement, machine, contrivance, implant, in vitro reagent, or other similar or related article, which has the same intended purpose as a drug (to diagnose, cure, mitigate, treat or prevent disease) but does not rely on a chemical action or metabolization to achieve this purpose.
 The potential forms of negligence that can occur with drugs can also occur with medical devices, spelling catastrophic implications for unsuspecting consumers.